Symptoms Of A Bad Or Clogged Fuel Filter

 couple with broken car

-Many things can cause an engine to stall, so be sure to look out for extra symptoms on this list.
+Many factors can cause an engine to stall, so be sure to watch out for extra symptoms on this list.

 The Engine Misfires